 So, if a vendor promises 80% coverage of your customer base, how do you substantiate that claim apart from running a side-by-side, multi-month pilot?
 Getting below the high-level numbers is key to comparing coverage across vendors.
 That means asking vendors for:

-A full list of live, integrated payroll and employment platforms
+A full list of live, integrated payroll and employment data networks

 A cross-reference of their live covered employers to the top 100 employers of your users